Welcome to my Nudist Blog!

 Shame is an illusion

-Nudism is an important part of who I am, but with so many negative stereotypes, misconceptions, and so much outright hostility directed at people like me, I am passionate about letting the world know who I am and what this lifestyle is all about, which is why I created Being and Nakedness!
+With so many negative stereotypes, misconceptions, and outright hostility directed at people like me, I am passionate about letting the world know who I am and what this lifestyle is all about, which is why I created Being and Nakedness!

-If you’re new to nudism or naturism or just curious about it, I hope you’ll check out some of the pieces I’ve written over the years, which includes my personal journey into self-acceptance.
+If you’re new to clothes-free living or just curious about it, I hope you’ll check out some of the pieces I’ve written over the years, which includes my personal journey into self-acceptance.
 Welcome.

 nudetoon